Education and Community

 Family Workshop – Mornings at the Museum

-Have some creative family time during the Easter holidays.
+Have some creative family time during the Summer holidays.
 Children and grown-ups can enjoy visiting an exhibition and making artworks together in the gallery.
 Drop into the main IMMA reception at 10am.

 IMMA offers creative experiences for 12-15 year olds and 15-18 year olds which consist of looking, discussing, and making, as well as engaging with IMMA’s exhibitions and Collection, and working with contemporary artists.
 IMMA runs workshops and events for young people during the summer and Easter holidays, as well as during mid-term break.